 Inspections

-- FDA: The U.S. Food and Drug Administration monitors interstate shipments and requires processors to follow HACCP (Hazard Analysis and Critical Control Point) programs.
+- FDA: The U.S. Food and Drug Administration only monitors interstate shipments and requires processors to follow HACCP (Hazard Analysis and Critical Control Point) programs.

 Grading